Economy of Uzbekistan

+Uzbekistan has a fast-growing developing economy that is moving away from an old Soviet-style command system towards a modern market economy.
+It is the second largest economy in Central Asia, after Kazakhstan.
+Following deep economic reforms that made the local currency fully exchangeable, the country has experienced a significant surge in foreign investment.
+This shift brought in a record volume of foreign direct investment, heavily backed by international partners such as China, Russia, Turkey, Saudi Arabia, and the UAE.

-The economy of Uzbekistan, formerly a Soviet-style command economy, has undergone changes that align more with a market economy.
-Under the administration of Islam Karimov, currency conversion capacity was restricted, imports were controlled and Uzbekistan's borders with neighboring Kazakhstan, Kyrgyzstan, and Tajikistan were sporadically closed.
-Since the election of President Shavkat Mirziyoyev, Uzbekistan economic and social reforms have been implemented to boost growth and modernize the country.
-International Financial Institutions, including EBRD, Asian Development Bank and the World Bank, are supportive of the reform process and increased their presence in the country.
+Under the administration of Islam Karimov, currency conversion capacity was restricted, imports were controlled, and Uzbekistan's borders with neighbouring Kazakhstan, Kyrgyzstan, and Tajikistan were sporadically closed.
+Since the election of President Shavkat Mirziyoyev, economic and social reforms have been implemented to boost growth and modernise the country.
+International financial institutions, including the EBRD, the Asian Development Bank, and the World Bank, are supportive of the reform process and have increased their presence in the country.
 Uzbekistan is a major producer and exporter of cotton.
-In 2022, the Cotton Campaign and other agencies, including the US Government, lifted all bans on the import of cotton imposed due to international human rights concerns.
+In 2022, the Cotton Campaign and other agencies, including the US Government, lifted all bans on the import of cotton that had been imposed due to international human rights concerns.

-Uzbekistan is also a big producer of gold, with the largest open-pit gold mine in the world.
+Uzbekistan is also a major producer of gold, with the largest open-pit gold mine in the world.
 The country has substantial deposits of silver, strategic minerals, gas, and oil.

-Since 2016, there have been significant economic reforms in Uzbekistan.
-The country liberalised the currency in 2017, allowing freer flows of foreign currency and allowing the import and export of goods, and the path to foreign investment.
-2019 tax reforms also allowed company consolidation, tax simplification and the professionalisation of the Private sector.
-The Government is also committed to privatisation of State Owned Enterprises (SOEs), with the domestic IPO of UzAuto predicted in 2022.
+Since 2016, significant economic reforms have been undertaken in Uzbekistan.
+In 2017, the country liberalised its currency, allowing freer flows of foreign currency and facilitating the import and export of goods, as well as opening the path to foreign investment.
+Tax reforms in 2019 also allowed for company consolidation, tax simplification, and the professionalisation of the private sector.
+The government is also committed to the privatisation of state-owned enterprises (SOEs), with the domestic IPO of UzAuto expected in 2022.

-The Uzbekistan Economic Forum run by the Ministry of Finance brings together IFIs, businesses, government officials and other stakeholders on an annual basis.
-The first iteration was in Tashkent, and the Uzbekistan Economic Forum II took place in Samarkand.
-In December 2022, the Uzbek Government received a loan from the World Bank of almost US$1bn to "implement strategic reforms".
-Today, the volume of GDP of Uzbekistan has reached 146 billion dollars.
+The Uzbekistan Economic Forum, run by the Ministry of Finance, brings together IFIs, businesses, government officials, and other stakeholders on an annual basis.
+The first forum was held in Tashkent, and the second Uzbekistan Economic Forum took place in Samarkand.
+In December 2022, the Uzbek government received a loan of almost US$1 billion from the World Bank to 'implement strategic reforms'.